first login as root sudo su - #Linux will ask the password and then show that you are loggedin as root. # Install Apache Web Server , Apache Manual, SSL and Lynx browser packages yum -y install httpd httpd-manual mod_ssl lynx

-In this post we will go thru step by step instructions for Apache Web server installation.
-Post Apache Server Installation we will create SSL certificate creation request to generate the certificates from Certificate Authority then deploy the SSL certificates on Apache Web Server.
-We will also learn how to modify browser settings to make the certificate works in case site is accessed from outside the corporate intranet where Root certificates are not installed on the machine.
+In this post, we will go thru step by step instructions for Apache Web server installation.
+After Apache Server Installation we will create an SSL certificate creation request to generate the certificates from Certificate Authority and then deploy the SSL certificates on Apache Web Server.
+We will also learn how to modify browser settings to make the certificate works in case the site is accessed from outside the corporate intranet where Root certificates are not installed on the machine.

 Apache web server Installation

 Step 1: Install Apache web server, Apache Manual and SSL Module.